Eli Janney (musician)

 Eli Janney is an American record producer and engineer born in Washington, D.C.
 Janney played bass and keyboards as well as sang backing vocals in indie rock/post-hardcore band Girls Against Boys.
-He currently plays keyboard in and is associate music director of the 8G band on the Late Night with Seth Meyers show on NBC.
+He served as associate music director and was the keyboardist for the Late Night with Seth Meyers house band, the 8G Band from 2014 to 2024.
+For his contributions to the band as associate director, Janney was nominated for a Primetime Emmy Award for Outstanding Music Direction in 2024.
 He is also the co-host of SonicScoop's InputOutput Podcast, along with Geoff Sanoff of the band Edsel.

 Biography

-Janney was born in Washington, D.C., and started recording with bands, including Jawbox.
-During this period he was active as a musician for Girls Against Boys he produced recording artists like Brainiac, Enon, Skeleton Key, Hooverphonic, Melissa Auf der Maur, Ryan Adams, The Nation of Ulysses, Every Move A Picture, The Rapture.
-When Girls Against Boys became inactive after 2003, he became a full-time recording and remixing artist for musical artists like James Blunt, Voicst, Nicole Atkins, Satellite Party, Future Kings of Spain and others.
+Janney was born in Washington, D.C.; his brother is Edward Janney.
+He was active as a musician for Girls Against Boys, and produced recordings with artists like Jawbox, Brainiac, Enon, Skeleton Key, Hooverphonic, Melissa Auf der Maur, Ryan Adams, The Nation of Ulysses, Every Move A Picture and The Rapture.
+When Girls Against Boys went inactive after 2003, he became a full-time recording and remixing artist for musical artists like James Blunt, Voicst, Nicole Atkins, Satellite Party, Future Kings of Spain and others.